Rapallo | Wifi Vs Bluetooth

 The Differences between Bluetooth and Wi-Fi Streaming

 In today’s digital age, wireless streaming has become an integral part of our lives.
+So what are the The Differences between Bluetooth and Wi-Fi Streaming?

 Whether we’re listening to music, watching videos, or sharing files, two popular technologies have emerged as primary means of wireless streaming: Bluetooth and Wi-Fi.
 While both offer wireless connectivity, they differ in terms of range, data transfer speed, and use cases.